Scuba dive in AMED BALI

 Amed is located on the north east coast of Bali, about 2.5 hours drive from Kuta.
-But if you stay overnight at Tulamben, it will take approximately 20 Minutes drive to the south of Tulamben.
+But if you stay overnight at our accommodation in Tulamben, it will take approximately 20 Minutes drive to the south of Tulamben.
 From a landscape point of view, Amed is much prettier than Tulamben.
-You will see many rice fields along the way, traditional salt-panning and also sandy beaches as apposed to Tulamben’s stony ones.
+You will see many rice fields along the way, the mountain and the ocean view, traditional salt-panning and also sandy beaches as apposed to Tulamben’s stony ones.

 This reef discovered as a dive site in 1984 is in a quiet bay and the reef was extremely healthy.
 A site with such a variety of hard corals, magnificent barrel sponges and gorgonian fans, and it could serve as a kind of museum of scleractinian coral diversity.

-Located at the left side of the bay and by Jukung ( small outrigger ) it will take approximately 10 minutes with the depth ranging from 12-22 meters.
+Sometimes the divers called it the Piramid point, located at the left side of the bay and by Jukung ( small outrigger traditional Balinese boat ) it will take approximately 10 minutes with the depth ranging from 5 - 22 meters.
 You will find much different kinds of sponges, gorgonian, and marine life including everything from gobies, shrimp, to school of barracuda and blue spotted ray.
-Many different kinds of reef fish such as parrotfish, angelfish, surgeonfish, and moray eel.
+Many different kinds of reef fish such as parrotfish, angelfish, surgeonfish, haw bill sea turtle and moray eel.

 If we go little bit deeper to 30 meters , you will see some sleeping white tip sharks on the sandy bottom.